jorishr/notes-on-javascript/_objects/arrays/sorting.md

 ### Callback function
 The sort method can be used with an optional callback function to specify the type of sorting operation you want to perform: `sort(compare(a, b){});`.
 If no comparison function is given, each array value will be type coerced into a string and the sorting is done according to the Unicode point value.

-Thus simple string comparison without an explitely defined compare function may work as expected but a numbers array without a compare function does not produce an array in ascending order because you end up comparing string values, not number values:
+Thus simple string comparison without an explicitly defined compare function may work as expected but a numbers array without a compare function does not produce an array in ascending order because you end up comparing string values, not number values:
 ```js
 const arr = [1, 4, 3, 22, 12, 44, 6];
 arr.sort()